Dipped in Black

+Marungka tjalatjunu (Dipped in black) is a 2022 Australian hybrid docufiction film, created by Matthew Thorne and Derik Lynch.
+Through memory, re-creation, and documentary, the film tells the story of Derik's life navigating the whitefella and blackfella worlds.

-Marungka Tjalatjunu (Dipped in Black) is a 2022 Australian docu-fiction film, voiced entirely in Yankunytjatjara, an Aboriginal Australian language that is the first language of South Australian artist and performer Derik Lynch.
+The film is voiced almost entirely in Yankunytjatjara, an Aboriginal Australian language that is the first language of South Australian artist and performer Derik Lynch.
+It is the first Australian film to do so.

 Synopsis

-The film centres on Lynch, a queer Yankunytjatjara theatre artist, as he returns to his hometown of Aputula in the Northern Territory to perform an inma.
+The film centres on Lynch, a queer Yankunytjatjara theatre artist, as he returns from the white city life of Adelaide, to his hometown of Aputula in the Northern Territory to perform on sacred inma ground.

 Production

 Marungka Tjalatjunu (Dipped in Black) is co-written and co-directed by Matthew Thorne and artist and performer Derik Lynch.
-It was produced by Patrick Graham of Switch Productions and Thorne, of Other Pictures.
+It was produced by Matthew Thorne, of Other Pictures.

+The product of a process of ‘ngapartji ngapartji’ (equal sharing) — a Yankunytjatjara phrase literally translated as ‘you give me, I give you’ — the film was built from a framework of shared storytelling, and authorship by Thorne and Lynch.
+The team describe the work as being made as an import rite of repair on stolen land.
+Seeing the work as a way to navigate shared authorship, shared storytelling, and the possibility of shared Country — across Australia’s long and complex colonial and multicultural history.

-It was partly funded by the Adelaide Film Festival Investment Fund and the South Australian Film Corporation (SAFC).
+The film was partly funded by the Adelaide Film Festival Investment Fund and the South Australian Film Corporation (SAFC).

-A series of photos taken during filming by Thorne was published online.
+A multi-channel video installation work, and photo series made during filming by Thorne & Lynch has been exhibited around the world, including at PHOTO Festival Melbourne (Australia), Lagos Photo Festival (Nigeria), FORMAT Festival, Derby (UK), Chaillot Theatre national de la Danse, Paris (France), and the Hamburg Triennial of Photography (Germany).